Welcome to ‘Charlotte’s Web Pre School Nursery’

 Education

 Book Corner – Offers a cosy and quieter area of the room for story time and small group activities.
-This encourages speech, communication and literacy skills.
+This encourages speech, communication and literacy skills and has an emphasis on exploring feelings and promoting well-being.

 Literacy – We provide a range of coloured pencils, chalks, tracing materials, stencils and resources to promote children’s interest in mark-making and writing skills.
-Children enjoy singing phonic songs and joining in with rhyming and letter activities.
+Children enjoy our daily phonics sessions and joining in with rhyming and letter activities.

-Focus Time – As children become a ‘school leaver’ they take part in adult led activities to enable them to develop their school readiness.
-These activities range from self-care routine to language, literacy and maths games.
+Focus Time – As children become a ‘school leaver’ they take part in small group, adult led activities to enable them to develop their school readiness skills.
+These activities range from self-care routines to language, literacy and maths games and incorporate our monthly themes to explore and learn in greater depth.
+Our younger children also take part in a focus time session however these have a greater focus on their listening, attention and language skills and development.

 Light-bulb Classes